artch festival

 8th edition of the artch festival

-Through a rich program of workshops, talks, and activities, this edition of artch opens a space for dialogue closely connected to Montreal’s vibrant cooperative fabric.
-Free and open to all, artch is a must-attend event to discover emerging contemporary art in Quebec, meet artists and inspiring professionals, attend performances, take part in creative activities, and maybe even start your own art collection.
+Through workshops, talks, and public activities, the festival invites the community to experience the work and ideas of these artists firsthand.
+Free and open to all, artch is a chance to discover artists in action, attend performances, take part in workshops, and perhaps even kickstart your own art collection.

 Meet the Artists